mrblonde91/Refactoring-In-Action/README.md

         validateString isbn |> ignore
         match (String.length (isbn.Replace("-", "")) ) with
         | 13 | 10 -> isbn
-        | _ -> raise (ArgumentException("Isbn is invalid"))
+        | _ -> invalidArg(nameof isbn) ""

 So in this case we take advantage of a match expression which allows for pattern matching.
 So we throw in any scenario where it doesn't match 10 or 13.
-It is a bit lengthier but it allows for far more complex branching of the conditions in a clear way.
+It is a bit lengthier but it allows for far more complex branching of the conditions in a clear way and in a scenario where we want to deal with a particular result in the same way, it's simply a matter of adding another `|` followed by the number.
+We can also treat different patterns differently if we want to.

 Another example of the use of it is for the page count and verifying the page count is greater than zero.
 We can use a match for a more concise and clear representation of the validation in F#.